-Another advantage to V-fell braiding (when braiding with more loops than nine) is that the active braiding finger is on a different hand than the loops it reaches through.
+Another advantage of V-fell braiding (when braiding with more loops than nine) is that the active braiding finger is on a different hand than the loops it reaches through.
 This makes it much easier to reach through multiple loops in one pass, especially if 2 or 3 loops are stacked on a finger.*